whammou/OENG1181/w2-project.md

 #### First stage of EWB Challenge

 * Executive summary
-* Introduction, including the indentification of information and selection of design area/project
+* Introduction, including the identification of information and selection of design area/project
 * Preliminary design requirements
 * Preliminary design solution(s)
 * Reflection on team work to date
-* Plan for delivery of the report at the end of semester, icluding `Work Breakdown Structure (WBS)` and `Grantt Chart`
+* Plan for delivery of the report at the end of semester, including `Work Breakdown Structure (WBS)` and `Grantt Chart`

 #### Expectations and Tips